mitranim/xhttp/readme-node.md

 **This readme is for the Node library only.** For the browser version, see [readme.md](readme.md).

-Not isomorphic, at least not yet.
-Has different APIs for Node and browser.
+Not isomorphic, has different APIs for Node and browser.

 ## Overview: Node Library

 Toolkit for making HTTP requests in Node.js.
-More convenient than the stdlib, more lightweight than popular alternatives.
+More convenient than stdlib, more lightweight than the popular alternatives.

 ## TOC